PDrifting/CBookDraft/book.markdown

     sizeof(thud) - (sizeof(thud.foo) + sizeof(thud.bar))
   );

-  // You will see mallocs often delcared like this.
+  // You will see mallocs often declared like this.
 This is
   // required by C++.
 It was common to cast C malloc calls
   // like this in case your C code was compiled with a C++
   // compiler.
 However, this generally doesn't make sense